 Want to retain employers?
 Work to ensure employers are getting the best customer service possible no matter which office partnership.
 By building a common mission or purpose and identifying how each office’s services intertwine, you can provide seamless service to your employers.
-Career Services is ultimately a business, so benchmark with other successful businesses to achieve your goals.
+Career Services is ultimately a business, so viewing replicate success of other websites and benchmark with successful businesses can help you to achieve your business goals.
 I like to follow the Publix tagline “where shopping is a pleasure”.
 When you have excellent customer service somewhere, you’ll want to come back, and it should be no different when providing services to an employer.

 Of course, we always want to do more to grow and improve.
 But sometimes it is necessary to take a step back and analyze the current processes in place.
 Constantly ask the difficult questions you once asked when you were new.
 Why do we do things this way?
 Have we tried this another way?
 Could we learn from others to better meet our constituents’ needs?
 If you can set guidelines with the idea that everything is open to improvement, you will set yourself up for success and open up doors for new possibilities and opportunities to partner.

 In the end, the most important thing is that we serve our “customers” and address their needs accordingly.